ismael-mendoza/ismael-mendoza.github.io/projects.md

 permalink: /projects/
 ---

-You can find details about what I have worked on most recently below.
+You can find details about current and recent projects below.

 ### Bayesian Shear Inference with Differentiable Forward Modeling